Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 3-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Audi-engineered powertrain under the hood, a 4-cylinder, 20-valves 180hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 105hp engine designed by Hyundai.

 ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Hyundai does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Seat with an average rating of 4.4, and models under the Hyundai badge with 4.5 out of 5.
-Independent research findings rank Ibiza as average reliability-wise, and Getz is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Spanish car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.6 out of 5.
+That's the official data, while our visitors describe reliability of Seat, as well as Hyundai, with the same average rating of 4.5 out of 5.
+Independent research findings rank Ibiza 18% above average, and Getz those same 18% below the first one.
+Above it all, drivers of cars with the same engine as the Spanish car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economySeat is undoubtly more agile, reaching 100km/h in 2.3 seconds less than its competitor.
 In addition to that it accelerates all the way to 229 kilometers per hour, 53km/h more than the other car.
 When it comes to fuel economy the winner has to be the Korean car, averaging around 6.5 liters of fuel per 100 kilometers (43 mpg), in combined cycle.
 We can't ignore that 22% difference compared to the Spanish car.